saurbhc/aoc2022/day11/README.md

 > I have no idea why this works.
 I don't know math that well, but what I did is multiply all of the testing numbers together, calling it "supermodulo", and every time a monkey inspects an item, set the item's value to the item mod the supermodulo, like item = item % supermodulo.

+Also:

+> The reason this works is because +, -, * are all equivalent if your modulus includes all your prime factors